Music Scholarship Application

 - Dress appropriately for performance and interview.

-Admission requirements: Students with a concentration in music performance, music education or church music are required to audition in a major performance area.
+Admission requirements: Students with a concentration in music performance or music education are required to audition in a major performance area.
 Students with a concentration in Interdisciplinary Studies in Music are not required to audition.
 There is also no audition requirement for either music minor.

 Please plan to perform two works of contrasting character.
 For instrumentalists, these might include a fast and slow work, and/or pieces from different historical eras.